Overview

 Prior Experience

 Jason’s legal career commenced with a legal internship with a Maryland-based law firm, where he assisted partners with court appearances, document review and legal research.
-He juggled a research assistant position at Georgetown University Law Center at the same time, working with Professor Sheryll Cashin to examine the impact of federal and state law on residential segregation along racial and economic lines.
+He juggled a full-time research assistant position at Georgetown University Law Center at the same time, working with Professor Sheryll Cashin to examine the impact of federal and state law on residential segregation along racial and economic lines.

 Jason later worked as a summer associate for the firm, conducting legal research, drafting memoranda and reviewing securities filings.